 ProFlowers isn’t quite as big as some of the other flower ordering services you might be familiar with, but their app stands out as having one of the better interfaces available.
 You can choose from dozens of different bouquets, each of which has a particular emotion attached to it: desired, appreciated, celebrated, and so on.

 A number of the bouquets also come with other gifts, like vases, chocolates, and even teddy bears.
 You can also add personalized greetings to each bouquet, use the addresses that are stored in your address book, and set date reminders.
 If you’re in a hurry, you can even get next-day delivery.

 There’s a wide variety of price points for the bouquets offered through ProFlowers — from $30 for 20 multi-coloured tulips to $130 for three dozen long-stemmed roses and a vase.
 You should budget about $5 for shipping, which seems to be pretty standard for flowers.

 Another good option for sending flowers is the 1-800-Flowers app, which offers an even wider range of bouquets and international delivery, but it doesn’t have particularly good reviews for service.

 Gift Cards: Gyft

 Gyft allows you to send gift cards from hundreds of the largest retailers, like Starbucks, Target, Home Depot, iTunes, and Sephora.
 Just choose the retailer, choose the amount, and you’re set to go (there’s no service fee!).
 The recipient of your gift card will need to create a Gyft account, but once they’ve done that, they can use their card anywhere, directly from their phone.

-As an alternative, Surprise! by Amazon is an app for sending Amazon gift cards that gives you a few more customizability options; you can add photo or video to your greeting card and select a digital “wrapping.”
+As an alternative, Surprise! by Amazon [No Longer Available] is an app for sending Amazon gift cards that gives you a few more customizability options; you can add photo or video to your greeting card and select a digital “wrapping.”

 Apps, Music, Movies, and iBooks: Apple App Store